 Caring for Copper Cookware

-We have mentioned already that true copper cookware requires more maintenance than other cookware because you need to polish it occasionally to remove the natural patina that comes with use.
+We have already said that true copper cookware requires more maintenance than other cookware because you need to polish it to remove the natural patina that comes with use.
 However, copper cookware is just as efficient and responsive even with a patina.
 In fact, some copper fans prefer the patina and claim that it actually enhances the heating properties.
-And even with a patina, copper is still beautiful and can improve the aesthetics of just about any kitchen.
+Even with a patina, copper is still beautiful and can improve the aesthetics of any kitchen.

-Having said that, here are some tips on caring for your copper cookware:
+Here are some tips on caring for copper cookware:

 With proper care, your fine copper cookware will last for decades, and maybe even centuries.

-Our best copper cookware reviews begin with traditional copper cookware.
+We start our best copper cookware reviews begin with traditional copper cookware.
 Traditional copper cookware is probably best known as the cookware of French professional chefs.
-It's heavy, solid cookware with a copper layer 2-3mm thick.
-(There are some thinner versions, but this does result in a sacrifice of heating performance and would not be considered professional level cookware.)
-Its heating properties are fast and even, with the fastest rate of change of any cookware material.
-That is, it will change temperature almost as fast as your hob does; this is why copper is called the Ferrari of cookware, and why it's so great for delicate, temperature-sensitive dishes like candies, jams, and sauces.
+It's heavy, solid cookware with a copper layer 1.5-3mm thick, with pros preferring the thicker copper.
+Copper has the fastest rate of change of any cookware material: it will change temperature almost as fast as your hob does, which is why copper is called the Ferrari of cookware, and why it's so great for delicate, temperature-sensitive dishes.

-If you go with traditional copper cookware, it's tough to go wrong.
-It's all top-notch stuff, especially if you go with the 2.5mm stuff.
+If you go with real copper cookware, it's tough to go wrong no matter which brand you choose.
+Mauviel, Matfer Bourgeat, Ruffoni, and Falk are all great choices.
 Here we review three sets, but the info also applies to individual pieces.

 Matfer Bourgeat 8 Piece Set